linkedin/rest.li/How-to-use-projections-in-Java_converted.md

   - Each of the RecordTemplate objects in the values returned in a map by a BATCH_GET
   - Each of the RecordTemplate objects in a list returned by a FINDER
+  - Each of the RecordTemplate objects in each CollectionResult returned by a BATCH_FINDER

 For resource methods returning CollectionResult, the Metadata and Paging that is sent back to the client may also be projected.